cysouw/diathesis/text/c02_case.md

 ### [ NA | –N ] *haben* Anticausative {#sec:case-haben-anticausative}

-A typical anticausative verb allows for both a transitive [@Next a] and an intransitive [@Next b] in which the intransitive nominative is the same participant as the accusative from the transitive.
+A typical anticausative verb allows for both a transitive [@next a] and an intransitive [@next b] in which the intransitive nominative is the same participant as the accusative from the transitive.
 This is attested by verbs like *kochen* 'to cook' (a,b).
-However, with this verb the Perfect of the intransitive exist both with auxiliaries *haben* [@Next c] and *sein* [@Next d].
-Semantically, the *haben* construction [@Next c] seems to be the regular Perfect of the intransitive [@Next b].
-The *sein* construction [@Next d] is probably best analysed as the 'Zustandspassiv' (see Section X) of the transitive [@Next a].
+However, with this verb the Perfect of the intransitive exist both with auxiliaries *haben* [@next c] and *sein* [@next d].
+Semantically, the *haben* construction [@next c] seems to be the regular Perfect of the intransitive [@next b].
+The *sein* construction [@next d] is probably best analysed as the 'Zustandspassiv' (see Section X) of the transitive [@next a].
 Levin [-@levin1993: 31] used the label "Induced Action Alternation" for a similar alternation in English.

 :::ex
 a.
 Ich koche den Kaffee.